capa46/project/page2.md

 Challenges we faced and solutions:

  1. The knowledge graph is still lacking some more detailed information.
-E.g.: lack of IRIs, authors.
+E.g.: lack of IRIs, authors

-    Find the right information to avoid wrong queries > run different queries
+    Finding the right information to avoid wrong queries > running different queries

- 2. LLMs are useful but they must be used carefully and they must be precisely instructed.
+ 2. LLMs are useful but they must be used carefully and they must be precisely instructed

-    ChatGPT and Gemini bugs > correct them or ask other questions
+    ChatGPT and Gemini bugs > correcting them or asking other questions